somebeaver/Lowrider.js/README.md

 #### Named Render Queues

-Any name can be given to a render queue and that queue will be created on demand.
+Any name can be given to a render queue and that queue will be created on the fly.
 Queues are global and can be used by any Element in the DOM.

 If no name is given, the name will be "default".

 #### When to use Render Queues

-Render queues are not needed in most cases.
-In fact, the main optimization that render queueing offers is a reduction in the number of **simultaneous** requests hitting your API.
-The optimization is felt mostly server side, not client side.

-The browser can easily handle adding 100 new elements to the DOM; the issues begin when those 100 elements require a few network API calls each, resulting in large amount of queries hitting your API at once.

 It is recommended to optimize using [lazy rendering](#lazy-rendering) first.
-It is easier to use and more straightfoward.
+It is easier to use and more straightfoward, and acts as psuedo pagination.

 If you find your lazily rendered components are still coming in too fast for your API, then it's now a good time to try and use render queues.
 Ultimately,